ranhya/ranhya.github.io/content/posts/uncharted 2.md

 Overall not bad I don’t think.

 ### Treasure Collecting
 There are a total of 101 treasures in the game and they were quite fun to collect.
-I used a guide—it’d be very hard to get them without one…
+I used a guide—it’d be hard to get them without one…

 The treasures are spread around pretty evenly throughout the whole game, and their locations are pretty off the beaten path this time.
 Some of them are right in front of you but those are fewer.
 A lot of the treasures you have to shoot down from a higher up place before you can actually go and collect them which is an OK mechanic though I had one time where a treasure seemingly disappeared after I’d shot it down, reloading checkpoint fixed it though and I was able to collect it.